Barre (exercise): Claims of benefits in the media

-Barre classes attract people who want to develop the lean muscle tone of a ballerina.
+It is claimed that barre classes attract people who want to develop the lean muscle tone of a ballerina.
 Supposed benefits include improved strength, posture, flexibility, balance, stability, endurance, and muscle definition, together with weight loss and reduced stress.
-The exercises target muscles that support and stabilise the body and which are often neglected in everyday life and by other forms of exercise.
+It is said that the exercises target muscles that support and stabilise the body and which are often neglected in everyday life and by other forms of exercise.

-Beyond purely physical goals, barre develops control and a particular aesthetic.
+Beyond purely physical goals, barre is believed to develop control and a particular aesthetic.